 Early morning light can seem lovely but your body will naturally start to wake up when it senses daylight… even if you manage to stay asleep.

 Blackout blinds and curtains need to be fitted properly to ensure no light sneaks in around the edges or the top.
-There are systems we use to make sure light stays out; we will come to your home to measure and advise on the best set-up to suit your needs.
+(There are systems we use to make sure light stays out.)

 If you’re not convinced about the effectiveness of NOT looking at your phone, or watching television in the two hours before bed, try reading a book before bed instead for a few nights.